Mad Men: Alcoholism

 As the show's time progresses into the 1960s, the show portrays a world of liquor-stocked offices, boozy lunches and alcohol-soaked dinners.
 One incident in Season 2 finds advertising executive Freddy Rumsen being sent to rehab after urinating on himself.
 During the fourth season, Don Draper starts to realize he has a major drinking problem.
-In the sixties, bad behavior resulting from drinking was often considered macho and even romantic, rather than as result of addiction.
-One reviewer called the fourth season a "sobering tale of drunken excess" as the Don Draper character struggled with his addiction to alcohol.
+In the sixties, bad behavior resulting from drinking was often considered macho and even romantic, rather than a result of addiction.
+One reviewer called the fourth season a "sobering tale of drunken excess" as Don Draper struggled with alcoholism.

-Advertisement executive Jerry Della Femina said of the show:[I]f anything, it's underplayed.
+Ad executive Jerry Della Femina said of the show:[I]f anything, it's underplayed.
 There was a tremendous amount of drinking.
-Three-martini lunches were the norm…while we were still looking at the menu, the third would arrive.… The only thing that saved us was that the clients and agencies that we were going back to drank as much as we did.… Bottles in desk drawers were not the exception but the rule.
+Three-martini lunches was the norm…while we were still looking at the menu, the third would arrive.… The only thing that saved us was that the clients and agencies that we were going back to drank as much as we did.… Bottles in desk drawers were not the exception but the rule.